zengapay/zengapay-python/README.md

-# ZengaPay API Python Client
+# ZENGAPAY API Python Client
 ### Power your apps with our ZengaPay API

 This is the ZENGAPAY Python Client Library